Urbandale, Iowa: Urban Loop

+Unofficially, the name Rider Corner was used locally to define the ninety-degree bend in the 35/80 interstate system that runs through Urbandale.
+The proposed area was officially named in the fall of 2017 and has been used by the Urbandale City Government, developers, and real estate brokers to describe the area.
+Some local media outlets have not discontinued use of the name Rider Corner.
+On October 16, 2020, a flyover ramp connected traffic from I-35/80 to Highway 141, costing $65 million, connecting Urbandale to Grimes.

 While Urbandale is primarily a residential city, other development has increased in recent years, particularly in the business parks located inside the Urban Loop.
 This 12-mile stretch of I-35/I-80 has multiple access points to Urbandale.
 Businesses in the Urban Loop have high freeway visibility and traffic counts which continue to fuel the rapid growth of this area.

 The Multi-State Lottery Association (MUSL), which oversees operations for its multi-state games is located in Urbandale, although Powerball is now drawn in Florida.

 Top employers

-According to Urbandale's 2017 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Urbandale's 2023-2024 Comprehensive Annual Financial Report, the top employers in the city are: